• Skip to primary navigation

 Golf Clubs in Bag

-The two most successful players to have played the PGA Championships are Jack Nicklaus and Walter Hagen, with 5 wins a piece.
-Hagen dominated the 1920’s winning his 5 titles from 1921 to 1927.
+The two most successful players to have played the PGA Championships are Jack Nicklaus and Walter Hagen, with five wins a piece.
+Hagen dominated the 1920’s winning his five titles from 1921 to 1927.
 Nicklaus’ span was much wider, winning his first in 1963, picking up his fifth in 1980, some 17 years apart.
-Tiger Woods is next on the list with 4 wins to his name is the only likely candidate to catch either player within the next few years at least.
+Tiger Woods is next on the list with four wins to his name but he now seems unlikely to catch either player.
 Woods was also the last player to defend his title, doing so in 2006 and 2007.

-The lowest total in PGA history came in 2015, when Australian Jason Day ripped apart the Whistling Straits course, shooting a score of 20 under and winning by 3 shots over Jordan Spieth.
+For many tears the lowest total in PGA history came in 2015 when Australian Jason Day ripped apart the Whistling Straits course, shooting a score of 20 under and winning by 3 shots over Jordan Spieth.
+This was topped by Xander Schauffele in 2024 who finished at 21 under at Valhalla, scoring a 9 under 62 in his opening round, which tied the record for the lowest ever round at a major.
 Rory McIlroy’s victory at Kiawah Island Golf Resort in 2012 was the widest margin of victory, winning by 8 shots over second placed David Lynn.

-Overall, the US have dominated this event, with 85 wins from 59 different players.
-To put that in perspective, the next best is Australia with 5 wins from 5 different players.
-Between 2008 and 2015 only 2 of the 8 winners were from the USA bit since then the US has seen 6 winners in a row showing that their dominance over the PGA Championships has returned.
+Overall, the US have dominated this event, with 88 wins from 60 different players.
+To put that in perspective, the next best is Australia with five wins from five different players.
+Between 2008 and 2015 only two of the eight winners were from the USA but since then the US have had nine winners in a row showing that their dominance over the PGA Championships has returned.

 History